husihuang/husihuang.github.io/workshop.md

 ### 子曰：有朋自遠方來，不亦樂乎？ —— 論語·學而
 ### (ancient Chinese) Is it not delightful to have friends coming from distant quarters? (from "The Analects of Confucius")
 ------
-# International Workshop on Lattices, Codes and Related Topics
+# Qingdao Workshop on Coding Theory and Related Topics

-An International Workshop on Lattices, Codes and Related Topics will be held at June 14-18, 2025 in Qingdao.
+The Qingdao Workshop on Coding Theory and Related Topics will take place from June 21–27, 2026, at Shandong University's Qingdao campus.
-The focus of this workshop will be on the various applications and interactions of the theory of lattices and codes, within mathematics and beyond.
-Related areas are also welcome.
-The expected arrival and departure dates will be 14th June 2025 and 18th June 2025, respectively.
+The workshop aims to bring together leading researchers from the fields of coding theory, combinatorics, and theoretical computer science to share and discuss the latest advancements, challenges, and future directions in coding theory and its related disciplines.
+Topics of interest include, but are not limited to:
+- Coding for distributed storage systems
+- Coding for DNA storage
+- List decoding and list recovery
+- Polar codes
+- Pseudorandomness
+- Quantum error-correcting codes

+Dates:
+June 21, Sunday (Arrival and Registration) - June 27, Saturday (Departure) For participants attending ISIT in Guangzhou, we can coordinate travel from Qingdao to Guangzhou (a 3.5-hour flight) following the workshop.

 ## Invited Speakers (ongoing)
 Alexander (Sasha) Barg